yourWaifu/yourWaifu.github.io/posts/3d-website.md

 ## Overview

-First is getting an overview of how this website was created.
 I already have experience with WebGL from making my own game engine and having to use WebGL to render the game on a website.
 But I don’t feel like spending weeks on a renderer when there’s Three.js to do that stuff for me.
 There’s even a React Renderer made for it called React Three Fiber, that’ll help use Three.js with React.js.

 ## Adding 3D Stuff